Today's Articles

 *This date in 1946 celebrates the start of the Indianapolis Clowns baseball organization.
 They were among many teams that played in the Negro Baseball League.

-The Indianapolis Clowns changed nicknames in their history with one such classic as the Ethiopian Clowns.
-They often marched on the field with a dancing spectacle derived from the African cultures to entertain the crowds back in 1930, but they eventually went back to the Indianapolis domain.
+The Indianapolis Clowns have changed nicknames in their history, with one such classic being the Ethiopian Clowns.
+In 1930, they often marched on the field with a dancing spectacle derived from African cultures to entertain the crowds, but they eventually returned to the Indianapolis domain.
 The team folded in 1962.

 To become a Coach